jmnavarrol/bash-magic-enviro/README.md

 1. Once your main project's configuracion is loaded by means of its *'.bme_project'* file, you can set configurations for each of your project's subdirectories (including its root one) with the help of **'.bme_env'** files.
    Just remember *'.bme_env'* files are just standard Bash files to be sourced, so you can add whatever Bash code you can run this way, typically calls to previously sourced functions, exports of further environment variables, informational outputs, etc.
    See [an example *'.bme_env'* file for reference](./docs/bme_env.example), and also take a look at [the provided example project](./example-project/) for inspiration.
-1. Once you move *"above"* a project's root dir (i.e.: `cd ~`) the project's environment will be automatically cleaned.
+1. Once you move away from any BME project space (i.e.: `cd ~`) the environment will be automatically cleaned.
    ```bash
    ~/REPOS/example-project$: cd
            INFO: Custom cleaning finished